This flavorful traditional South African pickled fish recipe is typically eaten at Easter after a 48 hour soak in curried and pickled onions.

 COOKING THE ONIONS

-- Heat the oil in a fairly large pan and toss in all the onions and cook on medium heat till slightly translucent.
+- Heat the oil in a fairly large pan and add in all the onions (or cook in parts) and cook on medium heat till nice and glossy.

-- Simmer for about 15 to minutes adding the 2nd cup of water slowly.
+- Simmer for about 15 minutes adding the 2nd cup of water slowly. (and a little more if needed)

 - Once cooled down, pour over the fish, allow to continue cooling even further before covering in plastic wrap and store in the refrigerator for minimum 24 hours before serving with fresh coriander.